vitche/nodejs-onion-redis-client/README.md

 # Node.js Onion Redis Client
 Onion Redis Client is a solution for connecting to Onion Redis servers through TOR.
+Can be used within local network when proxy URI is not specified.

 ## Message Queue API
 The following operations are supported:
  - connect - establish a TOR connection and connect to a server instance;